-ZACKS GARP COMPOSITE 35 TRUST, SERIES 7
+ZACKS GARP COMPOSITE 35 TRUST, SERIES 12 (SMART TRUST 293)

-The trust is a unit investment trust designated Smart Trust, Zacks GARP Composite 35 Trust, Series 7.
+Smart Trust 293 consists of a unit investment trust designated Smart Trust, Zacks GARP Composite 35 Trust, Series 12.
 The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of above-average total return by investing in an unmanaged, diversified portfolio of common stock.
 The portfolio was selected by Zacks Investment Management, Inc. The sponsor cannot assure that the trust will achieve this objective.